kordi-labs/kordi-screenpipe-pipe/README.md

 - The only things that leave your machine are, per subscription, a **service name, a monthly amount, and a billing day**, plus the email you put in `.env`.
 Never card numbers, account details, or screenshots.
-- Detection runs locally inside Screenpipe's agent; Kordi only ever receives that small JSON payload.
+- Detection runs locally inside Screenpipe's agent; kordi only ever receives that small JSON payload.

 ## Backend contract

-Talks to the Kordi backend (live at `kordiapp.com`):
+Talks to the kordi backend (live at `kordiapp.com`):

 - `POST /api/guest-ingest` — public shadow-account signup + subscription import
   (`source: "screenpipe"`); idempotent, dedupes by name, rate-limited per IP.